 It isn’t very pleasant when the hotel owner asks us to vacate the room 30 min before the specified check-out time because they feel it takes more time to clean rooms occupied by two Indians.
 Since only a few Indians opt for hostels, we prefer a private room in a hostel/homestay, so they don’t have a preconceived notion about us, hoping the previous Indian guests haven’t troubled them.

 While I admit Indian travellers are loud and demanding, there are responsible tourists like us.
 We clean the room before leaving.
 And won’t be loud and follow decent etiquette.
-We are always 5 minutes early for any booked walking tours.
-One example is in Egypt.
-While we left, Mamdouh said, “I was always worried to be the guide for Indian tourists.
+We are always 5 minutes early for any booked walking tours..
+In 2019, when we left the white desert our guide Mamdouh said, “I was always worried to be the guide for Indian tourists.
 I have had bad experiences with them.
 Usually, we cater to European and American travellers.
 Trust me; you are one of the loveliest guests I have ever been with.”

 Traditional Indian attire amuses them.

 Salwar Kameez is common among Pakistanis and Indians.
 Saree is exclusive to Indian & Sri Lankan women.
 My mom and aunts wear them regularly, and I wear them occasionally.
-But I have this craze for a photo wearing saree on foreign land.
+But I have this craze for a photo-wearing saree in a foreign land.
 Whether it’s me wearing it for an hour or Mom wearing it for the whole day, the locals who see us are always excited and find it beautiful.

 At Heritance Kandalama, I wore a simple silk saree while celebrating our first anniversary.
 An elderly couple from Russia waited until we finished clicking photos, came to me and asked all about my attire.